sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set1.md

 By removing API resources.
 Importing action will also help with resource depletion.

-## What are some of Terraform Azure Provider's most recent considerations?
-Ans: New data resources, such as Azure batch certificate, which aids in certificate administration, are included in recent editions.
-In networking, this resource is used to control the prefix.
-The Azure app service has been improved, and bugs have been addressed.

 ## If something goes wrong, how will you manage and regulate rollbacks?
 Ans: To make the previous code version the new and current one in your VCS, you must recommit it.
 This would launch the terraform run command, which would run the previous code.
 Because Terraform is more declarative, you'll make certain that everything in the code returns to its original state.
 If the state file was corrupted, you would suggest using Terraform Enterprise's State Rollback feature.

-# Frequently Asked Questions

 ## What are all the command lines that can be asked in Terraform Interview?
 All the command lines from where terraform interview questions can arise are